 Click here for a link to the story and accompanying transcript.

 While cable companies provide internet services for the majority of Americans in urban areas, many rural residents have been left on the dark side of the digital divide.
-According to a report by the Federal Communications Commission, 34 million Americans lack […]
+According to a report by the Federal Communications Commission, 34 million Americans […]

 Wiredwest Releases Analysis Showing Significant Cost Advantage Of A Regional Fiber Network Over Stand-Alone Town Networks